How to Clean Sticky Tree Sap Off Your Car Glass

 Wiper Blade Damage

-Sticky sap can attach to the rubber edge of your wiper blades, causing skipping, squeaking, and uneven wiping performance.
-This added friction accelerates blade wear and reduces visibility during wet weather.
+Sticky tree sap can attach to the rubber edge of your wiper blades, causing skipping, squeaking, and uneven wiping performance during use.
+The added friction places unnecessary stress on the blades, accelerating rubber wear and shortening their lifespan.
+Damaged or contaminated wiper blades may also spread sap across the windscreen, further reducing visibility during rain or wet weather conditions.

 Common Mistakes Drivers Make When Removing Tree Sap

-- Scraping With Sharp Objects: Using razors, knives, or metal scrapers may scratch the windscreen surface permanently.
-Even small scratches can affect visibility when sunlight hits the glass.
+- Scraping With Sharp Objects: Using razors, knives, or metal scrapers to remove tree sap may permanently scratch the windscreen surface.
+Even minor scratches can become highly visible when sunlight, headlights, or rain hit the glass during driving.
+Improper scraping methods may also weaken the windscreen's overall appearance and clarity over time.

-- Using Harsh Household Chemicals: Some household cleaners contain chemicals that may damage vehicle trims, glass coatings, or the windscreen rubber sealants.
+- Using Harsh Household Chemicals: Some household cleaners contain strong chemicals that may damage vehicle trims, tinted surfaces, protective glass coatings, or windscreen rubber sealants.
+Products not designed for automotive glass can also leave streaks, residue, or discolouration after cleaning.
+Using automotive-safe cleaning products helps protect both the windscreen and surrounding vehicle components. windscreen rubber sealants.

 Best Methods to Remove Tree Sap From Car Glass